State Aid Programs

-The Full-Time Student Success Grant is a new financial aid program for Cal Grant B recipients attending a California community college full time.
+The Full-Time Student Success Grant is a financial aid program for Cal Grant B and Cal Grant C recipients attending a California community college full-time.
 The program is designed to encourage students to maintain full-time status.
-On top of the $1,656 annual Cal Grant B and $1,094 annual Cal Grant C awards paid at community colleges, the Full-Time Student Success Grant pays full-time Cal Grant B recipients an additional $600 annually.
-All full-time community college students receiving Cal Grant B will be offered this assistance, and only full-time students can receive this benefit.
+On top of the $1,672 annual Cal Grant B and $1,094 annual Cal Grant C awards paid at community colleges, the Full-Time Student Success Grant pays full-time Cal Grant B or C recipients an additional $1,000 annually.
+All full-time community college students receiving Cal Grant B or C will be offered this assistance, and only full-time students can receive this benefit.

 Note: For additional information on learning what the Student Success Completion Grant is, please click on the video below: